![]() |

 Today we remember the 2,403 American lives lost on this infamous day 81 years ago.
 The Japanese attack on Pearl Harbor on December 7th, 1941 started like any other day, but by its end, the United States and the world were changed forever.
 One of the witnesses to that horrific event was the USS Pennsylvania.

-Unlike all the other battleships at Pearl Harbor on the morning of December 7th, 1941, Pennsylvania was not moored on Battleship Row within the harbor.
-The ship was in dry dock undergoing repairs at the time.
-One of the ill-fated ships moored in the harbor was the USS Arizona, a sister-ship in the Pennsylvania-class battleships.
+Unlike all the other battleships at Pearl Harbor on the morning of December 7th, 1941, Pennsylvania was not moored on Battleship Row within the harbor, being laid up in dry dock undergoing repairs.
+One battleships moored in the harbor was the USS Arizona, a sister-ship in the Pennsylvania-class battleships.

-When the Japanese attack began around 8:00 am, the Pennsylvania's crew took to their guns to defend their ship and fellow comrades.
+When the Japanese attack began around 8:00 a.m., the Pennsylvania's crew immediately took to their guns to defend their ship and fellow comrades.
 During the attack, a bomb hit the ship, killing the entire crew manning one of the gun emplacements.
 In all, 15 crew were killed and 14 declared missing.
-USS Arizona, took several direct hits from Japanese bombs.
+USS Arizona, took several direct hits from Japanese bombs and torpedoes.
 In a tremendous explosion, the ship sank to the bottom of the shallow harbor.
 Over 1,100 crewmen were killed, resulting in the greatest loss of life on any of the ships that day.

 The Pennsy (background) after the Pearl Harbor attack.
 Image Retrieved From: www.history.navy.mil |